 Which formula should I trust most?

-All four formulas (Boer, James, Hume, Peters) are validated estimates.
+All three formulas (Boer, James, Hume) are validated adult estimates.
 The average provides a reasonable middle ground.
 For precision, use DEXA or hydrostatic weighing.

 Why do results differ between formulas?